Mohinta2892/catena/visualize/readme.md

   ```

 > [!WARNING]
-> If you follow issues with napari, install from [here](https://napari.org/stable/tutorials/fundamentals/installation).
+> If you face issues with napari, install from [here](https://napari.org/stable/tutorials/fundamentals/installation).
+> Make sure to pip install the other dependencies in `environment_napari.yml`.

 | ☝️: Verify Napari GUI loads              |
 |:---------------------------|